gholme4/GWP_Plugin/README.md

 GWP_Plugin
 ==========

 GWP_Plugin is a class that implements common functions of a WordPress plugin such as wp_enqueue_script() and add_image_size().
-Its purpose is to reduce the need of writing global functions and provide a few extra useful functions.
+Its purpose is to reduce the need of writing global functions, reduce redundant code, and provide a few extra useful functions.

 *GWP_Plugin requires PHP 5.3.0 and above*